vishwac09/web-a11y-guidelines/README.md

 ## Important aspects of "Accessibility"

 1. <ins>**Keyboard Navigation**</ins> – Users must be able to navigate the website by using a keyboard, helpful for those users who have difficulty in using the mouse.
 To get more understanding of this point check out the examples below.
-    - In this [example](./keyboard-accessibility/correct) the Site is fully traversible using a key board.
+    - In this [example](https://vishwac09.github.io/web-a11y-guidelines/keyboard-accessibility/correct/index.html) the Site is fully traversible using a key board.
 See if you can use the site just by pressing the TAB key.
-[View](./keyboard-accessibility/correct)
+[View](https://vishwac09.github.io/web-a11y-guidelines/keyboard-accessibility/correct/index.html)
-    - Site is not traversible using a key board.
-In this example user is not able to interact with all the visible elements on the page.
-[View](./keyboard-accessibility/incorrect)
+    - In this [example](https://vishwac09.github.io/web-a11y-guidelines/keyboard-accessibility/incorrect/index.html) user is unable to interact with all the visible elements on the page.
+[View](https://vishwac09.github.io/web-a11y-guidelines/keyboard-accessibility/incorrect/index.html)

 2. <ins>**Using correct HTML elements**</ins> – When developing the application always use correct HTML elements to serve the purpose. e.g.
     - Use proper elements to represent the correct click action.

-      <ins>Bad approach</ins>
+      <ins>**Bad approach**</ins>
       ```html
       <p style="styled-button" onClick="() => clickHandler();">
         Click Me
       </p>
       ```
-      <ins>Good approach</ins>
+      <ins>**Good approach**</ins>
       ```html
       <button style="styled-button" onClick="() => clickHandler();">
         Click Me